zob456/cakebear/README.md

 My first attempt at decreasing the barrier of entry for more diverse candidaets is to take an easy-to-learn / much more widely known language like TypeScript & create a way to compile it down to a singel executable & get it close to or as performant as Go or Rust.
 This will allow companies to adopt this language as a way to get more diverse candidates with less experience & knowledge without sacrificing performance or ease of deployment.

 ### cakebear as a language
-* cakebear is not a new language per se but rather allows developers to write in TypeScript &amp; then compiles that code down to a single executable.
 * Performance should be close to or as good as Go & Rust
 * Fully support & keep up with TypeScript
 * Add additional typing on top of TypeScript for more precise compiling & coding
   * base64 type out of the box rather than just a string
    * e.g. `const base64Input: base64 = "some base64 string"` `const base64Input: string = "some base64 string"`
   * More number & float typing fr more precise numering
+* Have very strong & easy-to-understand documentation with examples

 ### Princeples of cakebear
-* always still support any type that exists in TypeScript so you can always write in plain TypeScript without issue.
+* Always still support any type that exists in TypeScript so you can always write in plain TypeScript without issue.
 * Depricate our own custom types if TypeScript comes out with a corresponding type
  * e.g. We will take out our custom `base64` type if TypeScript adds it as a type
 * Be as performant as possible without sacrificing accessibility